 FAQs

-India has 22 officially recognized languages listed in the Eighth Schedule of the Constitution.
+India officially recognizes 22 languages listed in the Eighth Schedule of the Constitution.

 Hindi is India’s most widely spoken language, with over 44% of the population using it as their native language.